 Guardianship & Conservatorship

-A guardian/conservator is a person or agency appointed by the court who is designated to act for someone who has been declared incapacitated.
-If you are concerned that a guardianship and/or conservatorship may be necessary for someone you care about, please call to set up a consultation.
-We can discuss the pros and cons of guardianship/conservatorship, the alternatives to guardianship/conservatorship, and whether a petition to start a guardianship/conservatorship is appropriate in your case.
+If you are concerned that someone you care about may no longer be able to manage their personal or financial affairs, please call us to schedule an introductory phone call with one of our attorneys.
+We can discuss the pros and cons of filing a court petition, the alternatives to filing, and whether a petition to start a guardianship/conservatorship is appropriate in your case.
 We represent petitioners, guardians/conservators, respondents, and other interested family members in guardianship/conservatorship matters.

 Protection Against Elder Abuse